stdOWL/APIException/README.md

 ## Why Use APIException?

-If you’re looking for a way to manage exception handling in a structured manner, especially if you want the backend to control the error messages displayed to end-users, then APIException is a great library for you.
-It provides an organized and extensible approach to managing error codes, messages, and descriptions directly from the backend, enhancing the overall API response consistency and user experience.
+If you want to control the exceptions shown to end-users from the backend, APIException is a powerful choice.
+With it, you can define and manage error codes, messages, and descriptions directly in the backend, creating a cohesive and predictable error-handling system.
+The flexibility to create custom error codes and the integration with FastAPI’s global exception handling makes it easy to apply standardized error responses across your API.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.